 With the remote work trend, technology, and strong job growth, I believe the spread will narrow.
 Investing in real estate crowdfunding is going to be a decade-long investment trend.

 You want to be on the right side of a tank, inflation, the Fed, and the government.
 The government is pro-housing so you might as well take advantage.
 You’ll want to pay off your mortgage before you no longer have the desire or energy to work.
 Mortgage rates are still low, but have creeped up since their 2020 lows.
 For a no-obligation rate quote, check with Credible, my favorite online lending marketplace.

 Leverage Debt For A Better Life

 FinancialSamurai.com was started in 2009 and is one of the most trusted personal finance sites today with over 1.5 million pageviews a month.
-Financial Samurai has been featured in top publications such as the LA Times, The Chicago Tribune, Bloomberg, Nippon TV and The Wall Street Journal.
+Debt Rankings is a Financial Samurai original post.
+Join 50,000 others and sign up for the free weekly newsletter.